 Verbascums are found throughout Europe, Asia and North Africa and are well-suited to a British garden, but they should be planted in light, well-drained soil and in a sunny position.

 Some varieties of verbascum are sterile and do not set seeds, while others, such as Verbascum bombyciferum, do.

 Non-sterile verbascum such as Verbascum bombyciferum, can be left to self-seed on their own, which they do moderately.
 Or you can cut the spike and collect the seeds and dry them in the autumn.

 Sow verbascum seeds in mid-spring in seed compost (like John Innes no 1).
 They should germinate in 14 - 21 days and then the seedlings can be pricked out, once the true leaves appear, into individual three-and-a-half-inch pots.

 The flower spike will appear in the second year, but the plant will probably only live for 3 - 4 years in well-drained soil.

-Alternatively Thompson & Morgan sell seeds labelled ‘Silver Lining’ or you can buy ready-grown plants from Beth Chatto, these can usually be planted straight outside.
-Other good verbascum strains include a short purple called ‘Violetta’) and a metre-high white called Verbascum hybridum ‘Snow Maiden’
+Or you can buy ready-grown plants from Beth Chatto, these can usually be planted straight outside.
+Other good verbascum strains include a short purple called ‘Violetta’) and a metre-high white called Verbascum hybridum ‘Snow Maiden’.

 Propagating sterile verbascums

 Some verbascums have sterile flowers which do not set seed and these include the orange-brown ‘Helen Johnson’.
 These sterile forms have to be propagated from root cuttings taken in early winter, although you will have to dig up the plant.
 Look for thick, vigorous roots and cut away one or two and then replant the verbascum.